sunshinescience/CI/README.md

 resources with regard to an agent are hardware, e.g., CPU or memory

-TODO:
-Add other steps tomorrow
+### To do
-A step that creates a file with touch, that runs the step command And make another step that runs the ls command
+Add a step that creates a file with touch, that runs the step command And make another step that runs the ls command

-Another task can be setup python on this machine
+Another task can be to setup python on this machine

-read through github actions documentation get the VM ready to do the work you need to, this is what we're doing here, initialization steps
+Read through github actions documentation.
+Get the VM ready to do the work that's needed.

-________
+Here, these are the initialization steps.

+### Notes
 What I need to work out: What are the best labels for the agents?
     For example: operating system, software on it (e.g., Python) An example is setting up the 'sizes'